 Frigaard Property Group is working actively to increase the proportion of women in the company, and to ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in Frigaard Property Group.
-The percentage of women working in the Group has increased to 9.5% compared to 7.8% in 2020.
+The percentage of women working in the Group has increased to 11.8% in 2022 compared to 9.5% in 2021.

-Frigaard Property Group works hard to protect labour rights and promote safe and secure working environments for all workers, including migrant workers.
+Frigaard Property Group works hard to protect labor rights and promote safe and secure working environments for all workers, including migrant workers.
 Our target is zero serious injuries on our employees, which is something we have achieved this year.

-The company expanded its statement on sustainability in 2021, see page 72, to form a separate part of its annual reporting.
-That work continues in 2022, and the company will establish further specific goals and measures during 2022.
+The company expanded its statement on sustainability in 2022, see page 78, to form a separate part of its annual reporting.
+That work continues in 2023, and the company will establish further specific goals and measures during 2023.